bigskysoftware/htmx/www/essays/hypermedia-clients.md

 * Third, there is a lot of missing information about the hypermedia interactions at each end point (e.g. what data needs to go up with the request.)

-And so on: the sorts of pedantic points that make technical flame wars on the internet such a special joy.
+And so on: the sorts of pedantic nit-picking that makes technical flame wars about REST on the internet such a *special* joy.

 However, there is a deeper [ackchyually](https://i.imgur.com/DpQ9YJl.png) here, and one that doesn't involve the *JSON API* itself, but rather the other side of the wire: the *client* that receives the JSON.

-## Hypermedia Clients: Important!
+## Hypermedia Clients & Presentation Information

-The deeper problem with this proposed fix for non-REST-ful JSON APIs is that, for this JSON response to participate properly in a [hypermedia system](https://hypermedia.systems), the *client* that consumes the JSON needs to *also* satisfy the [constraints](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) that the REST-ful architectural style places on the entire system.
+The deeper problem with this proposed fix for non-RESTful JSON APIs is that, for this JSON response to participate properly in a [hypermedia system](https://hypermedia.systems), the *client* that consumes the JSON needs to *also* satisfy the [constraints](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) that the RESTful architectural style places on the entire system.

 In particular, the client needs to satisfy the [uniform interface](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_5), in which the client code knows nothing about the "shape" or details of the response beyond the ability to display the given hypermedia to a user.
-In a properly functioning REST-ful system, the client isn't allowed to have andy "out of band" knowledge about the domain that a particular hypermedia representation, er, represents.
+In a properly functioning RESTful system, the client isn't allowed to have andy "out of band" knowledge about the domain that a particular hypermedia representation, er, represents.

 Let's look at the proposed JSON-as-hypermedia again: